Updated: July 24th, 2020

 - Expensive at $150 compared to other massage pads on the list

-For those of you who don’t care much for neck massages, check out the IDODO Heated Massage Chair Pad, which is available for under $80 at time of writing.
+For those of you who don’t care much for neck massages, check out the Comfier Heated Massage Chair Pad, which is available for under $85 at time of writing.
 It has similar features (minus the neck massages) to the Snailax pad above, but at half the price.
-Additionally, it comes with a car adapter and the ability to lay flat, both of which are useful additions.
+A robust strap allows the pad to be attached to your sofa, couch, or office chair securely.

-Still, for the value that you get at below $80, the IDODO Massage Chair Pad is a very good deal.
+Still, for the value that you get at below $85, the Comfier Massage Chair Pad is a very good deal.
 Various massage functions and heating, all for a reasonable price.

 - Can be laid flat